 📍 Kirchturm Alt-Graun - Campanile lago di Resia

-Kirchturm Alt-Graun - Campanile lago di Resia: A Sunken Bell Tower's Enduring Beauty
+Kirchturm Alt-Graun - Campanile lago di Resia: A Submerged History in Photos

-- For my captures of the iconic Kirchturm Alt-Graun - Campanile lago di Resia, I relied on my trusty Sony Alpha 6300.
-Paired with the versatile E 18-135mm F3.5-5.6 OSS lens, it allowed me to adapt to both wide landscape views, framing the tower with its mountainous surroundings, and closer details of the tower's weathered stone.
-I typically kept my ISO settings within the clean range of 100–400 to ensure sharpness and minimal noise, even in challenging light.
+- For these photographic explorations of the Kirchturm Alt-Graun - Campanile lago di Resia, I relied on my Sony Alpha 6300 mirrorless camera.
+Paired with the versatile E 18-135mm F3.5-5.6 OSS lens, this combination provided the flexibility needed to capture both expansive vistas of the Lago di Resia and intimate details of the bell tower itself.
+I meticulously kept my ISO settings between 100 and 400 to ensure optimal image quality and minimal noise, even when light conditions were less than ideal.

 Iconic submerged bell tower in Lake Resia with snowy mountains and blue sky